 Update on March 9, 2016: I submitted a version of this note to the journal Thought, and it has been accepted for publication.
 The prepublication version of the paper is archived here.

 Non-classical logics aren’t classical.
-Sometimes this fact seems like a feature: paraconsistent logics like Priest’s \(LP\) reject disjunctive syllogism and ex contradictione quodlibet and so, they give us new and fruitful ways to deal with semantic paradoxes unavailable to proponents of classical logic.
+Sometimes this fact seems like a feature: paraconsistent logics like Priest’s reject disjunctive syllogism and ex contradictione quodlibet and so, they give us new and fruitful ways to deal with semantic paradoxes unavailable to proponents of classical logic.
 However, sometimes this fact seems like a bug: there are times we want to endorse those particular rules of proof, not reject them.
-Priest’s favoured way out of this tension is to adopt a nonmonotonic logic, \(LPm\).
-According \(LPm\), inference steps such as disjunctive syllogism—from \(p\lor q\) and \(\neg p\) to \(q\)—may be valid, while becoming invalid in the presence of extra premises: in particular, premises which are inconsistent.
+Priest’s favoured way out of this tension is to adopt a nonmonotonic logic, .
+According , inference steps such as disjunctive syllogism—from and to —may be valid, while becoming invalid in the presence of extra premises: in particular, premises which are inconsistent.

-The precise details of how \(LPm\) manages to be nonmonotonic are not important to us.
+The precise details of how manages to be nonmonotonic are not important to us.
 A sketch will suffice to explain what is going on.
-Models for \(LP\) and \(LPm\) assign truth (\(1\)) or falsity (\(0\)) or possibly both to each atomic proposition.
-An argument is \(LP\) valid if every model that assigns the premises to be true (perhaps some premises are false too, perhaps they are not) also renders the conclusion true.
-For \(LPm\) we relax this condition.
-We need not check every model—in particular, we don’t need to check the models that assign both \(1\) and \(0\) to many different propositions.
+Models for and assign truth () or falsity () or possibly both to each atomic proposition.
+An argument is valid if every model that assigns the premises to be true (perhaps some premises are false too, perhaps they are not) also renders the conclusion true.
+For we relax this condition.
+We need not check every model—in particular, we don’t need to check the models that assign both and to many different propositions.
 We check models that are as inconsistent as they need to be to make the premises true.
-(These are the minimally inconsistent models, and that is where the “\(m\)” comes from in “\(LPm\)”.)
-If in every such model where the premises are true, so is the conclusion, then the argument is \(LPm\) valid.
-So, disjunctive syllogism in the shape of the argument from \(p\lor q\) and \(\neg p\) to \(q\) is \(LPm\)-valid, since there are completely consistent models in which the premises are true (these are the consistent model in which \(p\) is false but \(q\) is true), and in these models, the conclusion \(q\) is indeed true.
-We can disregard models in which \(p\) is both true and false, as we never need \(p\) to be inconsistent to make the premises true.
-If we add the premise \(p\land \neg p\), then the models that make the premises true have to be inconsistent about \(p\).
-The models in which \(p\) is both true and false and \(q\) is false only is no better and no worse than models in which \(p\) is both true and false and \(q\) is true only.
-But the models like this in which \(q\) is false are counterexamples to the argument—they make the premises true and the conclusion false, so adding the inconsistency of \(p\) as an extra premise renders the new argument invalid in \(LPm\).
+(These are the minimally inconsistent models, and that is where the “” comes from in “”.)
+If in every such model where the premises are true, so is the conclusion, then the argument is valid.
+So, disjunctive syllogism in the shape of the argument from and to is -valid, since there are completely consistent models in which the premises are true (these are the consistent model in which is false but is true), and in these models, the conclusion is indeed true.
+We can disregard models in which is both true and false, as we never need to be inconsistent to make the premises true.
+If we add the premise , then the models that make the premises true have to be inconsistent about .
+The models in which is both true and false and is false only is no better and no worse than models in which is both true and false and is true only.
+But the models like this in which is false are counterexamples to the argument—they make the premises true and the conclusion false, so adding the inconsistency of as an extra premise renders the new argument invalid in .

 In a recent paper, Beall (2012) argues that this Reassurance theorem is not enough to be genuinely reassuring.
-He claims that we should want what he calls General Reassurance: if the \(LP\) consequences of some set of premises are true, so are the \(LPm\) consequences of that set.
-In reply to Beall, Priest (2012) argues that General Reassurance is too much to ask of \(LPm\) of or any nonmonotonic logic.
+He claims that we should want what he calls General Reassurance: if the consequences of some set of premises are true, so are the consequences of that set.
+In reply to Beall, Priest (2012) argues that General Reassurance is too much to ask of of or any nonmonotonic logic.
 He writes (2012, page 740)

-General Reassurance, however, is too much to ask. \(LPm\) is a nonmonotonic (aka inductive) logic.
+General Reassurance, however, is too much to ask. is a nonmonotonic (aka inductive) logic.
 And it is precisely the definition of such logics that they may lead us from truth to untruth.
 The point is as old as Hume (‘The sun has risen every day so far.
 So the sun will rise tomorrow.’) and as new as that much over-worked member of the spheniscidae (‘Tweety is a bird.
 So Tweety flies.’)
 If they did not have this propert, these logics would be deductive logics, which they are not.
 This is not a bug of such logics; it is a feature.
 Such logics do not preserve truth, by definition.

-I will not attempt to adjudicate the disagreement between Priest and Beall on the virtues of General Reassurance—this would require settling what the consequence relation of \(LPm\) is for, and that is beyond the scope of this note.
+I will not attempt to adjudicate the disagreement between Priest and Beall on the virtues of General Reassurance—this would require settling what the consequence relation of is for, and that is beyond the scope of this note.
 Here, I have a simpler point to make.
 Priest’s characterisation of the relationship between non-deductive, non-truth-preserving logics and nonmonotonic logics is mistaken, and I will explain why, giving examples of truth preserving nonmonotonic logics.
 Once I’ve presented the counterexamples to Priest’s claim, I will attempt to diagnose his error, and explain why one might reasonably, but mistakenly, take it that a nonmonotonic logic is never truth preserving.

 Let me be careful to define our terms: